team467/team467.github.io/content/programs/fll/fll-fall-program/index.md

 {{< endcolumns >}}

 To ensure the safety of our students, all adults working with students in this program should meet the following requirements:
-* Obtain a CORI check through Shrewsbury Public Schools
+* Obtain a CORI check through Shrewsbury Public Schools.
-* Be fingerprint checked through IdentoGo
+* Be fingerprint checked through IdentoGo.
 * Submit for a Youth Protection Policy check through _FIRST_.
 * Minimum of 2 adults who have met these checks to be present every time the team meets.
 These do not have to be the Lead Mentors.